Top of the page

 The leads go into a large blood vessel in the upper chest.
 Then the doctor will guide the leads through the blood vessel into different chambers of the heart.

 The doctor will place the pacemaker under the skin of your chest.
-He or she will attach the leads to the pacemaker.
-Then the cut will be closed with stitches.
+The doctor will attach the leads to the pacemaker.
+Then the cut will be closed.

 A pacemaker can help your heart pump blood better.
 It may help you feel better so you can be more active.
 It also may help keep you out of the hospital and help you live longer.